camlp5/camlp5/doc/rst/grammars.rst

    error by applying the "continue" function of the previous symbol (if this symbol is a call to an entry).

-   When a SELF or the current entry name is encountered in the middle of the rule (i.e. if it is not the last symbol), there is a call to the "start" function of the first level of the current entry.
+   When a SELF or the current entry name is encountered in the middle of the rule (i.e. if it is neither the first nor the last symbol), there is a call to the "start" function of the first level of the current entry.

    Example.
 Let us consider the following grammar: